Digital quantum magnetism on a trapped-ion quantum computer: Sparse Pauli dynamics

 We also investigate truncations based on the Pauli weight of the propagated Pauli observables using the \href{https://github.com/MSRudolph/PauliPropagation.jl}{PauliPropagation.jl} package.
 A weight cut-off can allow us to use a similar or lower coefficient threshold and reduce memory constraints.
 This type of truncation is motivated by previous work showing that low-weight Pauli operators give the dominant contribution to noisy observables.
 In the noiseless case, the effectiveness of a weight cut-off is problem-specific.
 We illustrate in Fig. ~\ref{fig:weight_truncation_trade-off} the absolute approximation error in the observable $\<Z^2\>$ that can be achieved using different coefficient thresholds and weight cut-offs.
 Particularly at late times, it appears that any weight lower than the total number of sites results in errors significantly higher than without it.
 This implies that for these studied circuits, weight truncation is not particularly effective at reducing the runtime and number of operators while maintaining low error.

 We now look at the $N=56$ system, where we compare sparse Pauli dynamics against the extrapolated MPS expectation values, see Fig.~\ref{fig:spd_n56} for the results.
 Sparse Pauli dynamics deviate already at $t=3$ and is inaccurate at later times beyond $t=5$ (for the intermediate quench).
 For reference, the simulation at $\delta=2^{-20}$ takes about 51h using 16 CPUs and up to 1.4~TB of memory, generating around 4 billion Pauli operators.
 Using the same resources, the simulation at $\delta = 2^{-21}$ runs out of memory after $t=4$.
 We tested if the simulation time can be extended using a lower coefficient truncation at or below $\delta = 2^{-21}$ and a weight cut-off up to $12$.
-This has not led to a significant reduction in memory resources needed for a good approximation.
-The simulations with weight truncation were executed with the \href{https://github.com/MSRudolph/PauliPropagation.jl}{PauliPropagation.jl} package on a single CPU thread, resulting in shorter runtimes but larger errors at any fixed coefficient truncation threshold.
+This has not led to a significant reduction in memory resources needed for a good approximation. \diff{Since the Pauli weight-based truncation has the same effect on the simulation cost as the introduction of depolarizing noise, our results imply that noisy circuit sparse Pauli simulations cannot be used to perform zero-noise extrapolation as done in the experiments.} The simulations with weight truncation were executed with the \href{https://github.com/MSRudolph/PauliPropagation.jl}{PauliPropagation.jl} package on a single CPU thread, resulting in shorter runtimes but larger errors at any fixed coefficient truncation threshold.

+\diff{ Finally, we consider extrapolating SPD results, to allow for a fair comparison against the extrapolated MPS results.
+First, we extrapolate our results linearly using the three most accurate points (three smallest thresholds).
+This can be done either with respect to the threshold or with respect to the Frobenius norm of the operator, $F=\sqrt{\text{Tr}[O_t^\dagger O_t]/2^N}$, a quantity that is conserved during unitary evolution and is similar to the simulation fidelity introduced for the MPS computations.
+The Frobenius norm is scaled by its value at time zero.
+Due to the symmetrization technique presented above, which effectively merges symmetry-equivalent Pauli operators (Eq. (\ref{eq:spd_symmetrization})), this norm is not conserved even in the zero-threshold limit.
+However, we can estimate the level of truncation during unitary dynamics by

+where $k$ runs over all layers between which we employ the symmetrization step and $U_k \in \{U_X, U_{ZZ}\}$ are the corresponding unitaries. }

+\diff{ The results are shown in Fig. \ref{fig:spd_extrapolation} for Trotter steps $s=3, 4, 5, 6$.
+We find that already at step $s=4$, the observable is insufficiently converged and the extrapolation result is less accurate than the non-extrapolated estimate.
+At steps $s=5$ and $s=6$, the observable expectation value is converging in the right direction, so the extrapolations generally improve the results, with threshold-based extrapolation underestimating and fidelity-based extrapolation overestimating the final value.
+Alternatively, we can estimate the error of our extrapolation by comparing two different fits.
+For this, we performed fidelity-based extrapolation using an exponential fit $f(x) = a\exp(bx) + c$ applied to the last four points.
+The error can then be estimated as a difference between the linear and exponential extrapolation values (shaded area in Fig. \ref{fig:spd_extrapolation}, right).
+This error estimate agrees well with the true extrapolation error at later time steps ($s=5,6$).
+Still, the overall errors are greater than those found in the extrapolation of MPS simulation data. }